pterodactyl/development/README.md

 run through the normal setup process for the Panel if you do not have a database and environment setup already.
 This can be done by SSH'ing into the Panel environment and running `setup-pterodactyl`.

 The code for the setup can be found in `build/panel/setup-pterodactyl`.
-Please note, this environment uses Mutagen for file handling, so replace calls to `docker compse up` or `down` with `mutagen-compose up` or `down`.
-All other `docker compose` commands can be used as normal.